Eugene Martini

-Eugene Richard Martini (1915-January 23, 1965) was an American landscape architect and landscape planner.
+Eugene Richard Martini (1915 – January 23, 1965) was an American landscape architect and landscape planner.

-Biography
+Early life and education

+Martini received a Bachelor of Fine Arts degree in landscape architecture from the University of Illinois in 1939.

+Career

-Martini received his B.F.A. in Landscape Architecture from the University of Illinois in 1939.
-Martini spent the early part of his career as a land planning consultant working with the Federal Housing Administration (FHA) in Chicago and Atlanta from 1941 to 1946 before forming Eugene R. Martini and Associates, Landscape Architects and Planning Consultants, in Atlanta, Georgia.
-His work focused on community planning, parks, subdivisions, mobile homes courts, and federal initiatives that addressed the military family housing shortage following World War II.
-He was a design consultant for the southeastern region of the Public Housing Administration, an active member of American Society of Landscape Architects and a consultant to the book Landscape Planning published by Better Homes and Gardens in 1963.
+Martini spent the early part of his career as a land-planning consultant working with the Federal Housing Administration (FHA) in Chicago, Illinois; and Atlanta, Georgia, from 1941 to 1946, before forming Eugene R. Martini and Associates, Landscape Architects and Planning Consultants, in Atlanta.

+His work focused on community planning, parks, subdivisions, mobile-home courts, and federal initiatives that addressed the military-family-housing shortage following World War II.
+He was a design consultant for the southeastern region of the Public Housing Administration, an active member of American Society of Landscape Architects and a consultant to the book Landscape Planning, published by Better Homes and Gardens magazine in 1963.

-Martini helped establish a community of landscape architects in Atlanta throughout the 1950s and early 1960s and mentored Edward Daugherty, FASLA who worked in the office during his summer's while studying at Harvard's GSD (1948–1951).
+Martini helped establish a community of landscape architects in Atlanta throughout the 1950s and early 1960s and mentored Edward Daugherty, FASLA, who worked in the office during his summers while studying at the Harvard Graduate School of Design (1948–1951).
 Daugherty noted that other landscape architects in Atlanta working on similar projects at the time included H. Boyer Marx and Willard Byrd.

-From 1963-1965, Martini was Second Vice President of the American Society of Landscape Architects and participated in various other memberships throughout his career including the American Institute of City Planners, the American Society of Planning Officials, the Urban Land Institute, the Georgia Engineering Society, the American Planning and Civic Association, and the Atlanta Chamber of Commerce.
+From 1963 to 1965, Martini was second vice president of the American Society of Landscape Architects and participated in various other memberships throughout his career, including the American Institute of City Planners, the American Society of Planning Officials, the Urban Land Institute, the Georgia Engineering Society, the American Planning and Civic Association, and the Atlanta Chamber of Commerce.